-The crag is an extensive North facing Whin Sill Dolerite escarpment offering over 100 recorded routes the majority of which are in the perennially popular HS to HVS range.
+The crag is an extensive north-facing Whin Sill Dolerite escarpment (part of the same sill that forms Crag Lough - the focus of previous clean-up festivals) offering nearly 100 recorded routes the majority of which are in the perennially popular HS to HVS range.
 Although north facing the rock is generally clean, extremely hard wearing and does not tend to polish.
 The crag was one of the earliest to be developed in Northumberland and the classics at this fine crag bear comparison with the best outcrop routes anywhere.
-However over the last few years the crag has fallen out of fashion, with many climbers tending to focus on sandstone outcrops further North in The County.
-The relative neglect of the Whin Sill crags resulted in increased vegetation on all but the very most popular routes resulting in the familiar cycle of less attention and further encroachment of vegetation.
-The efforts of the last two years have brought many routes back into condition but there are some very worthwhile lines left that have still not been tended to.
+However, over the last few years the crag has fallen out of fashion, with many climbers tending to focus on sandstone outcrops further north in The County.
+The relative neglect of the Whin Sill crags has resulted in increased vegetation on all but the most popular routes resulting in the familiar cycle of less attention and further encroachment of vegetation.
+This effect is particularly noticeable at the far end of the crag to the west of the classic Tiger's Overhang.

+The efforts of the last three years at Crag Lough have brought many routes back into condition and the crag is once again being enjoyed to full.
+This year, the due to popular demand, the focus is shifting to Peel Crag.
 The vegetation of concern tends to be grass and small shrubs encroaching on ledges and in cracks; unlike on sandstone, lichen formation in the winter months is not a significant problem.
 The timing of the clean-up towards the end of the season is to allow for the departure of any nesting birds.
 The winter months will help to clean away any debris and vegetation will not return during this time.
 As has been found this summer the benefits should be enjoyed throughout next year and beyond